Trizahmukung/alx-system_engineering-devops/0x00-shell_basics/README.md

-# shell
+# Shell

-covers the basics of the Linux shellcd
+Covers the basics of the Linux shell